easegress-io/easegress/doc/reference/filters.md

 ## WasmHost

 The WasmHost filter implements a host environment for user-developed [WebAssembly](https://webassembly.org/) code.
-Below is an example configuration that loads wasm code from a file, and more details could be found at [this document](./wasmhost.md).
+Below is an example configuration that loads wasm code from a file, and more details could be found in [this document](./wasmhost.md).

 ```yaml
 name: wasm-host-example